What is Bernard Arnault's net worth?

 As the company's largest single shareholder, Bernard Arnault has benefitted from LVMH's rise and rise.

-Still, despite Arnault's focus on his family, investors have done very well from owning the shares as well, with LVMH muscling its way to become Europe's largest public company.
+Still, despite Arnault's focus on his family, investors have done very well from owning the shares as well, with LVMH muscling its way in to become one of Europe's largest public companies.

 Jacob Wolinsky